• Biodiversity & Ecosystem Services

 Engagement and efforts to reduce biodiversity Loss:

-Similarly, aspects related to factors contributing to biodiversity loss (such as noise pollution, air, water, or soil pollution) are adequately controlled through the licensing process (license conditions) and are periodically and properly monitored by the relevant authorities.
-It is noteworthy that the majority of our operations are ISO 14000 environmental certified.
+Similarly, aspects related to factors contributing to biodiversity loss (such as noise, air, water, or soil pollution) are properly controlled through licensing conditions, being periodically and adequately monitored by the competent authorities.
+It is noteworthy that most of the Company’s operations are ISO 14001 certified.

-Recovery (and compensation) areas and preserved areas are subject to fauna, flora, and recovery status monitoring, varying according to the requirements of the environmental licensing authority of each location, reflected in the license conditions of the respective operational units.
+Recovery (and compensation) areas and preserved areas are subject to monitoring of fauna, flora, and recovery status, in accordance with the requirements of the environmental licensing authority in each location.
+These requirements are reflected in the license conditions of the respective operational units.

-Furthermore, as part of the environmental licensing process, the management plan for the Jurema Private Natural Heritage Reserve (RPPN), as well as the Biodiversity Action Plan (BAP) and the Biodiversity Monitoring and Evaluation Plan (BMEP), were developed.
-These plans are reviewed by the licensing environmental authority and are essential for monitoring the conservation status of biodiversity.
+In addition, as part of the environmental licensing process, the management plan for the Jurema Private Natural Heritage Reserve (RPPN), the Biodiversity Action Plan (BAP), and the Biodiversity Monitoring and Evaluation Plan (BMEP) have been developed.
+These plans are reviewed by the environmental licensing authority and are essential for monitoring the conservation status of biodiversity.

-In order to enhance the effectiveness of our actions and reduce biodiversity loss, the CSN Group engages in a series of partnerships and efforts with governments, regulatory agencies, and local organizations.
+To enhance the effectiveness of our actions and reduce biodiversity loss, CSN Group engages in a series of partnerships and efforts with governments, regulatory agencies, and local organizations.
+Among the highlighted efforts and partnerships are:

 See our 2021 Integrated Report to learn more about our actions: https://esg.csn.com.br/nossa-empresa/relatorio-integrado-gri